-Planning scheme clause What requirement can the Handbook support?
-Clause 52.32: Wind Energy Facility Before deciding an application under This Handbook can be used to support preparation and assessment of planning application requirements in Clause 52.32, in particular: this Clause, the responsible authority • When preparing a site and context analysis that accurately describes must consider the impact of the facility the site and surrounding area.
-This analysis must outline the species of on the natural environment and flora and fauna listed under the FFG Act and the Environment natural systems.
-Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) for Requirements outlined in the Planning the site, as well as information on the surrounding area that relates to Guidelines for Development of Wind sites of listed species, parks and reserves and other conservation areas Energy Facilities (Department (amongst other matters). of Environment, Land, Water and When preparing the design response for a proposal, which must Planning, November 2021) must also address the impact of the proposal on any species (including birds and be considered.
-These Guidelines state bats) listed under the FFG Act or the EPBC Act.
-It must also include an that "Wind energy facilities should environmental management plan outlining any rehabilitation and not lead to unacceptable impacts on monitoring requirements. critical environmental, cultural or landscape values" 2 . • To address matters that must be considered under the Planning Guidelines for Development of Wind Energy Facilities to determine suitable locations for new wind energy development.
+What requirement can the Handbook support?

+This Handbook can be used to support preparation and assessment of planning application requirements in Clause 52.32, in particular:

+- When preparing a site and context analysis that accurately describes the site and surrounding area.
+This analysis must outline the species of flora and fauna listed under the FFG Act and the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) for the site, as well as information on the surrounding area that relates to sites of listed species, parks and reserves and other conservation areas (amongst other matters). - When preparing the design response for a proposal, which must address the impact of the proposal on any species (including birds and bats) listed under the FFG Act or the EPBC Act.
+It must also include an environmental management plan outlining any rehabilitation and monitoring requirements. - To address matters that must be considered under the Planning Guidelines for Development of Wind Energy Facilities to determine suitable locations for new wind energy development.
 Under these Guidelines, assessment of the proposed development must carefully examine any risk to flora and fauna species, impacts should be minimised through siting and design measures at the project planning stage and project design and adaptive management measures should be applied where necessary.